-6. The power-generating module shall be equipped with a logic interface (input port) in order to cease active power output within five seconds following an instruction being received at the input port.
+6. The power-generating module shall be equipped with a logic interface (input port) in order to cease active power output or active power input within five seconds following an instruction being received at the input port.
 The relevant system operator shall have the right to specify requirements for equipment to make this facility operable remotely.
+Each electricity storage module shall also be equipped with an input port to cease active power import upon instruction of the relevant system operator.

 7. The relevant TSO shall specify the conditions under which a power-generating module is capable of connecting automatically to the network.
 Those conditions shall include: